hurbcom/challenge-bravo/README.md

   - Sometimes I ran the code clean-up tool, native to the IDE;
   - It is not auto-generated code, but it is a tool that manipulates the code.

+### Disclaimers:
+- The default admin user I've added to the API was a solution for making the API easier to set up, in a production-ready environment the admin would most likely be added through a SQL Query;
+- The environment files I've left are also to make the API easier to set up, however, in a real life repository, those files would have been added to the .gitignore, and not available when cloning;
+- I've set up the docker-compose.yaml to run just one instance of the API, so it is not as heavy when testing the API, for testing the distributed system, you can simply use the docker-compose-4.yaml file, remove the comments on the nginx.conf file, rebuild nginx's Dockerfile and finally use the command docker-compose run -d.